Misbah-Bin-Hossain/Pokemon_Data_Api-Docker-Airflow-Marimo/README.md

 - **🐘 Postgres** → to persist Pokémon data (and keep it even if containers stop).
 - **🌬️ Apache Airflow** → to orchestrate ETL tasks (Extract → Transform → Load) with scheduling and monitoring.
-- **📦 Docker Compose** → to run multiple services (Airflow, Postgres, UV/Marimo) together in isolated containers.
+- **📦 Docker Compose** → to run multiple services (Airflow, Postgres, Python/Marimo) together in isolated containers.
-- **🧩 Marimo (in UV container)** → interactive notebook environment to query Postgres, test ETL queries, and visualize results.
+- **🧩 Marimo (in python_etl container)** → interactive notebook environment to query Postgres, test ETL queries, and visualize results.
 - **🐍 Python** → for the ETL scripts (using `requests`, `psycopg2`, `pandas`).

 ---